Storyblok Raises $80M Series C - Read News

 You will find the Pipeline app in the Apps Directory and can install it by clicking the Install button.
 After the installation is completed, you will notice changes in the Content Area of the Storyblok UI and additional options in the Settings of your Storyblok space.

-Section titled Definition of the New Pipeline Stage Definition of the New Pipeline Stage
+Definition of the New Pipeline Stage

 The setup of the pipeline stages is found in the Settings of your space under the Pipelines {1} tab.
 You can create, edit and delete all custom pipeline stages except for the Preview Stage.
 A new pipeline stage can be created by defining the name {2} of the stage and hitting the Add {3} button.